Duals of Higher Vector Spaces: Preliminary: Higher groupoids and simplicial vector spaces

-We now review some notions required to prove the general finite data Theorem \ref{thm:FiniteDataVS}.
-To begin with, there is a general way to represent an $n$-groupoid object $\huaX$ with finite data, which is expanded upon in \cite{Zhu2009, Duskin2001/02} with a particular focus on the $n=2$ case.
-This statement is based on the coskeleton construction, which we now briefly introduce.
-See \cite{Duskin2001/02} for more details.
+We demonstrate a general way to represent an $n$-groupoid object $\huaX$ with finite data, which is expanded upon in \cite{Zhu2009, Duskin2001/02} with a particular focus on the $n=2$ case.
+This construction is based on the coskeleton construction, which we now briefly recall.